We are now accepting applications for Winter 2025.

 #5081: Serenity Wetland Assessment

 Many of the wetlands in Haliburton County remain unclassified, with their provincial significance unknown.
-The Serenity Wetland Alliance (SWA) is a volunteer group dedicated to the protection of the Serenity Wetland in Highlands East, ON.
-The purpose of this project is to gather relevant data and complete an inventory of species present through research and fieldwork to initiate an Environmental Impact Assessment.
-The results of this project will promote awareness of wetlands and their importance, and support other groups and organizations that are considering seeking protections for wetlands in their communities.
+The Serenity Wetland Alliance (SWA), is a volunteer group dedicated to the protection of the Serenity Wetland in Highlands East, ON.
+The purpose of this project is to gather relevant data and complete an inventory of species present through research and fieldwork, to initiate an Environmental Impact Assessment.
+The results of this project will promote the awareness of wetlands and their importance, and support other groups and organizations who are considering seeking protections for wetlands in their communities.
+This project is designed to be conducted in the spring and summer semesters, from May-August.

 Sustainable Development Goals(s):